thruthesky/firelibrary-app/README.md

   * `Firebase access config` keys are open to public.
 And they can do whatever if the permission of the document is open to public.

 ### Post like and dislike
 * When a user clicks on `Like`, the app can `add` who liked the post on `posts/{post-id}/likes/{uid}`.
-And when he `Un-Like` it, the app can `delete` it.
+And when the user `Un-Like` it, the app deletes it.
 This is the same on `Dislike` and `Un-Dislike`.
-* But the app still needs to count how many users liked/disliked on the post.
+* and the app needs to count how many users liked/disliked on the post.

-* If the post has a property of `numberOfLikes`, then the post must be open to public to update it when a user `like`.
+* Each post should have `/posts/{post}/likes/{uid}` and `/posts/{post}/dislikes/{uid}`.
-* So, this is going to be a security problem since the post is open to public, anyone can delete it.
+* `likes`, `dislikes` should be observed in realtime.
-* We put this kind of public metadata on a collection named `public_metadata` under the post document.
+ * which means, it needs to be set in a separate subcollection so it can minimize on downloading playload on observing.
-* And when a user does `like`/`dislike`, it will get the whole likes/dislikes and count it and update it on `public_metadata`.
-Thi is very inefficient so, if it rechease more than 500 likes or dislikes, it stops updating it.
+ * It counts how many likes/dislikes was given by reading the whole like/dislike subcollection and saves into `/posts/{post}/likes/count`.
+And this is the document that should be observed.

 ### Post
 * We will set seucrity rules that